bastet27/bastet27/README.md

   - Progressing through TryHackMe's structured learning paths, such as Intro to Cybersecurity, Pre-Security, and Jr. Pen Tester.
   - Solved Tier 2 CTF challenges involving web exploitation, cryptographic puzzles, packet analysis, and exploit development.
   - Applied tools like Hydra for brute-forcing, CyberChef for decoding, Wireshark for analyzing packet captures, and Metasploit for exploiting vulnerabilities.
+  - *I will publish a write-up for this once the challenge is closed*